diagram-chasing/site/src/content/authors/aman.md

 ---
 name: Aman Bhargava
-description: Aman is a designer & front-end developer with an interest in data viz and maps.
+description: Aman is a designer & developer with an interest in data viz and maps.
 slug: aman
 image: ''
 links: